Kometa-Team/Community-Configs/home1800/overlays/README.md

 ## Supported combinations ##
 ### (single language) ###
-- every language listed
+- any language listed

 ### (dual language) ###
-- english with every language listed
+- english with any language listed
-- german with every language listed
+- german with any language listed

 ### (triple language) ###
 - english + german + any third language